lcdm-uiuc/info490-fa15/Week1/lesson2.md

   - [Windows](http://docs.docker.com/windows/started/)
   - [Linux](http://docs.docker.com/linux/started/)

-  You do not need to complete any steps past the _Find and run the whalesay image_ step.
+  You can stop once you have completed _Find and run the whalesay image_.

-- Read this IPython Notebook on [Virtualization and Docker](notebooks/virtualization.ipynb)
+- Explore the course notes on [Working with Docker](Working-with-Docker.md)

 #### *Optional Additional Readings*####